darkman66/Book/2015/presentations/Business logic with PostgreSQL and Python/text.md

     $$
     LANGUAGE plpythonu VOLATILE;

 As you may see above example is going to return JSON object.
-For instance such a data can be returned directly to a browser without post processing (if you;re writing web application).
+For instance such a data can be returned directly to a browser without post processing (if you're writing web application).

 To demonstarte you how to call above function from Python please use below example.